 Yorktown’s Art at the River is truly a family-friendly event.
-This year, Tidewater Turners of Virginia, a club made up of 100+ woodturners in southeast Virginia, will have some really cool live educational demonstrations.
-People of all ages can watch as they make a variety of objects including spinning tops that younger visitors get to take home as souvenirs.
+This year, Tidewater Turners of Virginia, a club made up of 100+ woodturners in southeast Virginia, participated at this event.
+Here is a short video from our visit.
+Hope you enjoy!

 Woodturning is a fascinating process to witness as the turner takes a raw piece of wood (usually a big hunk of a discarded log) and transforms it into something spectacular.
 Each item is truly one of a kind.

 “There is something immensely satisfying when we take a chunk of wood from a fallen tree, from a firewood pile, or found along the street and turn it into something beautifully artistic or functional.
 We call it ‘beauty beneath the bark.’
 Even simple pieces of wood are beautiful when turned and finished,” shared Ray Kallman, Chairman of the Tidewater Turners Board of Directors & Public Demonstration Coordinator.!

 As a reference, there are three types of turners:

 𝐅𝐮𝐧𝐜𝐭𝐢𝐨𝐧𝐚𝐥 𝐓𝐮𝐫𝐧𝐞𝐫𝐬 make objects like salad bowls, pens, and candle sticks.

 𝐀𝐫𝐭𝐢𝐬𝐭𝐢𝐜 𝐓𝐮𝐫𝐧𝐞𝐫𝐬 make objects of art such as vessels, wall hangings, and pieces of art.